Key takeaways

 What is the correct workflow to compute forex gain or loss for partial receipts against a single foreign invoice?

-Recognize the invoice at the invoice date rate, then on each partial receipt, apply the receipt date rate to the proportion settled, compute the realized gain or loss for that portion, and reduce the open balance.
+Recognize the invoice at the invoice date rate, then on each partial receipt, apply the receipt date rate to the proportion settled and compute the realized gain or loss for that portion.
+Reduce the open balance accordingly.
 AI Accountant automates this proration and posts journals line by line, preserving a clear audit trail.

-How do I handle refunds and chargebacks so that gains or losses and GST implications are accounted correctly?
+How do I handle settlement chargebacks and refunds so that gains or losses and GST implications are accounted correctly?

-Reverse the original entry proportionally, apply the refund or chargeback date rate, compute the delta as realized gain or loss, and post fee or chargeback costs to the correct ledgers.
-For guidance on playbooks, see chargebacks and refund handling guide.
+Reverse the original entry proportionally, apply the refund or chargeback date rate, and compute the delta as realized gain or loss.
+Post fee or chargeback costs to the correct ledgers.
 AI Accountant links the refund to the original invoice for a clean trail.

 How can I centralize FIRC, BRC, and purpose codes so that RBI reviews are painless during statutory audits?